 If there is one thing I enjoy, it is Medieval and Renaissance art.
-I’m always happy to have a reason to study works of arts or various artists.
-Tomorrow, April 6th, according to one of my various calendars, is the remembrance of Albretch DÃ¼rer and Lucas Cranach, two Northern Renaissance artists.
+I’m always happy to have a reason to study works of art or various artists.
+Tomorrow, April 6th, according to one of my various calendars, is the remembrance of Albrecht DÃ¼rer and Lucas Cranach, two Northern Renaissance artists.

-As far as biographical information on these two men were: DÃ¼rer was the son of a goldsmith, with the desire to pursue art.
-He served as an apprentice to a painter and printmaker, then traveled to gain further experience as was custom.
+As far as biographical information on these two men was: DÃ¼rer was the son of a goldsmith, with the desire to pursue art.
+He served as an apprentice to a painter and printmaker, then traveled to gain further experience as was the custom.
 Very quickly his works became well-known since many were impressed by his talent and quality.
 DÃ¼rer’s best form of communication was woodcut.
-And he is known as a great printmaker, although his actual paintings were not without fame themselves.
+He is known as a great printmaker, although his actual paintings were not without fame themselves.

 1Roberts, Carrie.
 DÃ¼rer Saint George Killing the Dragon.
 December 2016.
 Personal Collection, MIA, Minnesota.

 DÃ¼rer was acquainted with some of the more prominent scholars and theologians of the day.
 He even created portraits of Erasmus of Rotterdam, Philip Melanchthon, and Willibald Pirckheimer.
 He also read Luther’s writings later in his life.
 This man was fortunate to be in contact with many of the great men of the Renaissance and later to also be familiar with the men of the Reformation.

 Lucas Cranach, known as the Elder, was another of the great Northern Renascence artists.
 Unlike DÃ¼rer, little is known about Cranach’s formal art training.
 By 1505, Cranach was valuable enough to be instated as the court painter of Wittenberg, which he retained until his death.
 Cranach used the mediums of paint, copper engravings, and woodcuts.